 Numerous individuals participated in this joint criminal enterprise.
 Each participant, by acts or omissions, contributed to achieving the objective of the enterprise.
 Momčilo Krajišnik and Biljana Plavšić worked in concert with other members of the joint criminal enterprise, including Radovan Karadžić and Nikola Koljević.
-Other members of the joint criminal enterprise included: Slobodan Milošević, Željko Ražnatović (aka "Arkan"), General Ratko Mladić, General Momir Talić, Radoslav Brdanin, and other members of the Bosnian Serb leadership at the Republic, regional and municipal levels; members of the SDS leadership at the Republic, regional and municipal levels; members of the Yugoslav People's Army ("JNA"), the Yugoslav Army ("VJ"), the army of the Serbian Republic of Bosnia and Herzegovina, later the army of the Republika Srpska ("VRS"), the Bosnian Serb Territorial Defence ("TO"), the Bosnian Serb police ("MUP"), and members of Serbian and Bosnian Serb paramilitary forces and volunteer units and military and political figures from the (Socialist) Federal Republic of Yugoslavia, the Republic of Serbia and the Republic of Montenegro.
+Other members of the joint criminal enterprise included: Slobodan Milošević, Željko Ražnatović (aka "Arkan"), General Ratko Mladić, General Momir Talić, Radoslav Brđanin, and other members of the Bosnian Serb leadership at the Republic, regional and municipal levels; members of the SDS leadership at the Republic, regional and municipal levels; members of the SDS leadership at the Republika Srpska ("VRS"), the Serbian Republic of Bosnia and Herzegovina, later the army of the Republika Srpska ("VRS"), the Bosnian Serb police ("MUP"), and members of Serbian and Bosnian Serb paramilitary forces and volunteer units and military and political figures from the (Socialist) Federal Republic of Yugoslavia, the Republic of Serbia and the Republic of Montenegro.